mike-a-yen/photoz/README.md

         cl.RunEAZY() # requires symlink setup
         ```

-  5. Turn the BPZ and EAZY output into a more useable format
+  5. Turn the BPZ and EAZY output into a more useable format.
-        Saves outputs as a pickled (binary or ASCII) dictionary
+     Saves outputs as a pickled (binary or ASCII) dictionary.
      {'z':zrange, 'obID':P(z), ...}
         ```
         cl.ProcessBPZOutput(ASCII=False)
         cl.ProcessEAZYOutput(ACII=False)